gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 - RA-TLS flows with SGX and with Graphene, running EPID client in SGX:

-Note: if needed, add environment variables to client.manifest.template, such as `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE`, `RA_TLS_MRENCLAVE`, `RA_TLS_MRSIGNER`, `RA_TLS_ISV_PROD_ID`
+Note: you may also add environment variables to client.manifest.template, such as `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE`, `RA_TLS_MRENCLAVE`, `RA_TLS_MRSIGNER`, `RA_TLS_ISV_PROD_ID`
 and `RA_TLS_ISV_SVN`.